Configure log collector

 - Configure log-input rules to determine what types of logs to receive

-- mbox local firewall rules (firewall-input) must permit incoming UDP/514 protocol
+- collector local firewall rules (firewall-input) must permit incoming UDP/514 protocol

-- We can configure extremely granular filtering rules (log-input xx) to determine which hosts to accept logs from, or what type of logs we want to accept, or only accept logs containing particular text patterns etc etc. We can configure multiple filter rules for complex scenarios.
-The filter rules work like firewall rules, and matches from top down.
-Once a condition is matched the same log will not be examined/matched by next rule.
+- We can configure extremely granular filtering rules (log-input xx) to accept logs from allowable hosts, or what type of logs we want to accept, or only accept logs containing particular text patterns etc etc.

 INFO: refer to attached complete sample config files for a primary syslog collector (with HA configured).